Hear from other parents like you!

 Yes.
 Camp Friendship aims to provide a quality, memorable camp experience in a safe and supportive environment.
 An ACA Accredited camp since our start over 50 years ago, we take pride in exceeding safety standards in the camping industry.
 Additionally, our Camp Owners and Directors live on-site throughout the year and take every possible measure to ensure the safety of campers and staff each summer.
 We never settle and always strive to create the best environment for each and every child.

-Being an ACA-accredited camp means that we voluntarily adhere to over 300 strict industry standards in an effort to keep our campers and staff members safe, healthy and happy every summer.
+Being an American Camp Association (ACA) Accredited Camp means that we voluntarily adhere to over 300 strict industry standards in an effort to keep our campers and staff members safe, healthy and happy every summer.
 All ACA-accredited camps undergo an annual review of their policies and are visited by trained camp professionals to ensure ACA standards are met and practiced.

-Camp Friendship provides quality health care 24/7 from our fully-equipped Health Center that is centrally located on camp for quick access.
+Camp Friendship provides quality health care 24/7 from our fully-equipped centrally located Health Center.
 Certified and experienced health personnel are selected by Camp Directors each summer and reside on camp property.
 A physician is also on call and the local Rescue Squad is only 1 mile away.
-Should a child need further attention, the closes hospitals is just 20 miles away in Charlottesville.
+Should a child need further attention, the closest hospitals is just 20 miles away in Charlottesville.

-Camp Friendship’s family of staff are chosen because they are caring, skilled, experienced and fun to be around!
+Camp Friendship’s family of staff are chosen because they are caring, skilled, experienced, and fun to be around!
 Our Camp Directors search for the very best counselors, program staff and support staff to meet our needs.
 Each staff member is intentionally and carefully selected on an individual basis and, above all else, must meet our founding principles of kindness and acceptance.
-Absolutely all candidates go through a thorough screening process including a criminal background check in compliance with ACA standards.
+All candidates go through a thorough screening process including a criminal background check in compliance with ACA standards.